fsdfasdf

 Keni

-Subject: Enquiry for Supply of Fused Silica Dear Ohara Corporation Team, We are Minerals Processing Industry, engaged in Mining and Processing of Minerals.
-We operate Our Own Quartz Mine, supported by processing facilities and technical collaboration with Joint Partners in China, ensuring consistent quality and adherence to industrial requirements.
-We would be glad to support your upcoming Fused Silica requirements.
-Kindly connect us with the concerned sourcing and procurement team to take this discussion forward.
+Subject: Enquiry for Supply of Fused Silica Dear Ohara Corporation Team, We are Minerals Processing Industry, engaged in Mining and Processing Minerals for investment casting shell systems, fused silica refractories (including zero expansion grades), technical ceramics, optics/glass, and semiconductor quartz applications.
+We operate our own quartz mine, supported by advanced processing units and technical collaboration with our Joint Venture partners, ensuring consistent quality and adherence to industry specifications.
+We would be glad to support your upcoming fused silica sand requirements.
+Kindly connect us with the concerned sourcing / procurement team to take this discussion forward.
 We look forward to your response.
-Best regards, Nidish D Keni Minerals Processing Industry 📧 mpi@mpiandco.com 📞 +91 94805 67072 🌐 https://mineralsprocessingindustry.com
+Warm regards, Nidish D Keni Chief Operating Officer Minerals Processing Industry Bengaluru, India mpi@mpiandco.com +91 94805 67072 mineralsprocessingindustry.com

 1